 All conversions and new construction projects are implemented according to a concept that is predefined by LANDI Switzerland.
 This concept provides for stores with open space where customers have a good overview of the products, clear customer guidance and digital facilities so that customers can obtain information on specific products.

 LANDI employees benefit from a dedicated training department: the LANDI Forum.
 This department organises courses, seminars and workshops tailored to the needs of employees in LANDI stores.
 Its employees are a company’s most valuable asset.
 That is why competent and motivated co-entrepreneurs remain the primary goal of training.
 United by common values, they form a strong community.

 "Training in Motion" and "Discovery Learning" are the watchwords as about 2'000 employees as well as 100 apprentice retail trade specialists and assistants are trained each year in German and French.
 Apprentices benefit from training in their own LANDI branch.

 Goal-oriented training, excellent specialist skills and an infectious passion for LANDI: these are the attributes that help the staff of the LANDI Forum to develop the potential of store employees so that they can become LANDI co-entrepreneurs.

 Range of training

+The LANDI Forum organises the learning activities in the format of digital modules, classroom training and events.
 Over 60 examination and testing experts as well as 200 presenters participate in providing the range of training we offer.
 The training range comprises two sections with different products:

 The LANDI Forum trains LANDI employees according to LANDI Switzerlands principles and strategy.
 Course design focuses specifically on these five principles: